-PARKING PERMITS WILL BE REQUIRED FOR FALL 2021
+PARKING PERMITS WILL BE REQUIRED FOR SPRING 2022

-Students that register after July 25, 2021 must pick up their permanent parking permit at the Fullerton College Campus Safety Office, Building 1500 within the first week of the Fall semester.
+Students that register after December 12, 2021 must pick up their permanent parking permit at the Fullerton College Campus Safety Office, Building 1500 during the first week of the Spring semester.

 Free Wi-Fi Parking Lot 4 Guidelines